-ONLINE APPLICATION click here: Applicants may submit an online application.
+ONLINE APPLICATION click here: All applicants must submit an online application.
 Within two weeks, applicants must come to the Probate Court to complete the application process.
 Please follow directions as indicated on the online application and indicated below.

 Obtaining a marriage license – issued Monday – Friday from 8 a.m. to 4 p.m.: